 Pitch Workshop Process

-As I said above, I charge $20 per pitch.
+I charge $20 per pitch, but if you have a batch of pitches you’d like to work on, we can work out a discount rate.
 I like to have you send me the pitch (or pitches) you'd like to work on via Google Docs so that we both have access to the work at the same time.
 Tell me whether it's already been rejected or not along with any questions or concerns, what you're stuck on, and anything else you'd like me to know about the pitch.

 After that, I'll thoroughly comment on the pitch and tell you if I think it has all the info necessary (or if it has too much), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, ask them!
 I won't invoice you until you're completely satisfied and we're done working through the pitch together.

 I use PayPal, Venmo, and SquareCash and will only invoice you when we're done working on the pitch.
 Read some testimonials from people I've worked with to hear more about my working style.

 Ready to talk?
 Let's get in touch!